-Please explain how the EPP's program meets these requirements and areas of focus.
+Please explain how the provider's program meets these requirements and areas of focus.

-7. Describe how the EPP mentors and supervises licensure candidates completing clinical experiences in Mississippi.
+7. Describe how the provider mentors and supervises licensure candidates completing clinical experiences in Mississippi.

-8. Describe how the EPP will partner with P-12 stakeholders to prepare, evaluate, and support candidates in diverse clinical experiences.
+8. Describe how the provider will partner with P-12 stakeholders to prepare, evaluate, and support candidates in diverse clinical experiences.

-9. Describe the criteria that meet or exceed the minimum Candidate Admittance Requirements as outlined in the Mississippi Educator Preparation Provider Process and Performance Guidelines located on the MDE's website: https://mdek12.org/educatorpreparation/

-10. Describe any additional admission requirements as outlined in the Guidelines for Mississippi Educator Licensure K-12 such as a bachelor's degree, Praxis Subject Assessment (Specialty Area Test), etc.

-11. Provide a plan for recruiting and licensing at least ten (10) candidates in the EPP's first two years as an approved provider.
-Please ensure that candidates and completers are identified as affiliated with Mississippi for all federal reporting requirements.

-12. Describe key required transition points, student supports, and the method of measurement for each, including but not limited to coursework, learning module, professional development, assessment completion, and/or wraparound service.
+9. Describe the criteria that meet or exceed the minimum Candidate Admittance Requirements as outlined in the Mississippi Educator Preparation Provider Process and Performance Guidelines located on the MDE's website: https://mdek12.org/educatorpreparation/ Click or tap here to enter text.
+10. Describe any additional admission requirements as outlined in the Guidelines for Mississippi Educator Licensure K-12 such as a bachelor's degree, Praxis Subject Assessment (Specialty Area Test), etc. Click or tap here to enter text.
+11. Provide a plan for recruiting and licensing at least ten $(10)$ candidates in the provider's first two years as an approved provider.
+Click or tap here to enter text.
+12. Describe key required transition points, student supports, and the method of measurement for each, including but not limited to coursework, learning modules, professional development, assessment completion, and/or wraparound service.
+Click or tap here to enter text.
 13. Describe the procedures for evaluation of the program including placement of graduates, changes in job market need/demand, survey results, or other data used to support request.

-14. Describe the proposed teach-out process as aligned to the Mississippi Educator Preparation Provider Process and Performance Guidelines.

-15. If approved, the EPP's physical presence will be located at:

-16. Required Documents:

-- $\Box$ Provide the program of study.

-- □ Provide all course syllabi or modules.

-- □ Provide a list of faculty, staff, and clinical supervisors who will deliver the course content and evidence of qualifications.
+Click or tap here to enter text.
+14 Describe the proposed teach-out process as aligned to the Mississippi Educator Preparation Provider Process and Performance Guidelines.
+Click or tap here to enter text.
+15. If approved, the EPP's physical presence will be located at: Click or tap here to enter text.
+16 Required Documents: □ Provide the program of study. □ Provide all course syllabi or modules. □ Provide a list of faculty, staff, and clinical supervisors who will deliver the course content and evidence of qualifications.

-□ Provide documentation of national accreditation with the Council for the Accreditation of Educator Preparation (CAEP).
+Provide documentation of national accreditation with the Council for the Accreditation of Educator Preparation (CAEP).
+Provide an assurance statement that the provider will meet all Mississippi and federal reporting requirements.